Henri Rol-Tanguy: Biography

 After five days of fighting, German General Dietrich von Choltitz notified Colonel Rol that he was ready to negotiate.
 Alongside Free French general Philippe Leclerc de Hauteclocque, Tanguy accepted and signed the act of surrender on 25 August 1944.
 Like many resistance members, Tanguy later added his wartime pseudonym to his official name and became Rol-Tanguy.

 Rol-Tanguy joined the French 1st Army of General Jean de Lattre de Tassigny and served during the battles in Germany.
 After the war, he received the Croix de Guerre, the Médaille de la Résistance and the Ordre de la Libération.
 He remained in the French army with a permanent commission until 1962.

 After his army career, Rol-Tanguy joined the central committee of the French Communist Party where he remained until 1987.
 He lived in the department of Loir-et-Cher.
 In 1994, he received the Grand Croix de la Légion d'honneur and, in 1996, received an honorary citizenship from Spain for his part in the International Brigades.

 Henri Rol-Tanguy died on 8 September 2002, and received a salutation in the Invalides from Jacques Chirac, the recently re-elected President of France.

-In 2004 he was commemorated at Place Denfert-Rochereau, in Paris, with a plaque, and the metro station there was sub-titled Colonel Rol-Tanguy.
+In 2004 he was commemorated at Place Denfert-Rochereau, in Paris, with a plaque renaming a part of the place Avenue du Colonel-Henri-Rol-Tanguy, and the metro station there was sub-titled Colonel Rol-Tanguy.